AdobeDocs/campaign.en/help/v8/dev/keys.md

 Avoiding duplicates on keys, and especially on primary keys, is mandatory to preserve relational database consistency.
 Duplicates on primary keys lead to issues with data management workflow activities such as **Query**, **Reconciliation**, **Update data**, and more.

-Adobe Campaign proposes powerful data management tools to reconcile the data, make sure to insert or update data depending on its presence in the database (**Reconciliation**) and remove duplicates before ingesting data (**Deduplication**).
 As a best practice, Adobe recommends adopting a [Detect](#detect-duplicates) and [Correct](#correct-duplicates) strategy as part of your overall Data Management process, in case of duplicated keys have been loaded into the database.

 ## Detect duplicates{#detect-duplicates}